Ghana: Former President Jerry John Rawlings dies | DW | 12.11.2020

 The 73-year-old died after a short illness, according to Ghanaian media.
 He served as president of the country for roughly two decades up to 2001.

-The former president of Ghana, Jerry John Rawlings, has died at the age of 73, according to media reports on Thursday.
+The former president of Ghana, Jerry John Rawlings, has died at the age of 73, the National Democratic Congress party said on Thursday.

+John Mahama, Ghana's president from 2012 to 2017, who is seeking a return to power in next month's elections, wrote on Twitter that he was suspending his campaign "following news of the passing of our Founder and former President of Ghana, Jerry John Rawlings."

 Read more: Africa seeks to make sense of chaotic US election